christianThardy/christianThardy.github.io/visualization-ml.md

 By using the adjective physical I mean the reality that you and I inhabit.
 The same reality that physicists try to describe using mathematics.

-Then we have the adjective artificial which will be referred to in its ordinary sense, ''Made or produced by human beings rather than occurring naturally, especially as a copy of something natural".
+Then we have the adjective artificial which will be referred to in its ordinary sense, *"Made or produced by human beings rather than occurring naturally, especially as a copy of something natural"*.

 The connotations between the physical and artificial states ring true in the world of machine learning optimization, in the sense that the physical and artificial realities coexist.